skingdev/fresco-bakery/tutorial.md

 </header>
 ```

-The html that gives us our menu bar is the section of the code that is:
+The html that gives us our navigation bar is the section of the code that is:

 ```html
 <ul class="nav nav-pills">